GustavePate/lycheesync/README.md

 You can choose between the following options to adjust the program behaviour:

-- `-v`: verbose mode, a little more output
+- `-v` **verbose mode**.
+A little more output
-- `-r`: replace album mode, if an pre-existing album is found in Lychee that match a soon to be imported album.
+- `-r` **replace album mode**.
+If a pre-existing album is found in Lychee that match a soon to be imported album.
 The pre-existing album is removed before hand.
 Usefull if you wan't to have lychee in slave mode only for a few albums
-- `-d`: drop all mode.
+- `-d` **drop all mode**.
 Everything in Lychee is dropped before import.
-Usefull to make lychee a slave of another repositorie
+Usefull to make lychee a slave of another repository

 # Technical doc

-This code is pep8 compliant and well documeented, if you wan't to contribute, thanks to keep it this way.
+This code is pep8 compliant and well documented, if you wan't to contribute, thanks to keep it this way.

 This project files are: